on the cheap and sleazy side (www.cheapandsleazy.net)

 That reasearch should include a check of the forums run by your CAT vendor.
 If you're still in "lurker mode," use the forum's Search feature to see if you can find what USB adapter they recommend.

-If your CAT vendor doesn't have a forum, check their website carefully.
+If your CAT vendor doesn't have a forum or a Facebook presence, check their website carefully.
 You're looking for FAQs ("Frequently Asked Questions), hardware requirements, etc. Failing that, look for a phone number for Support.
 They should definitely be able to tell you what USB adapter works with your CAT and which ones won't.

 As an illustration to how important this is, a couple years back, I was attempting to help one of my classmates get her writer, digitalCAT, and her laptop talking.
 She had purchased the writer from Stenograph (a 400 SRT if you're curious), so she called Stenograph and they sold her a Keyspan adaptor ... and no matter what we did, it just didn't work.